TenSeventy7/OrionAo3/README.md

 Refer to [Ionic](https://ionicframework.com/docs) and [Angular](https://angular.io/docsdocumentation)'s documentation to modify and/or use this app.

 ## Contributing
-For people viewing, forking, or cloning this repository using its [GitHub](https://github.com/TenSeventy7/ArionAo3) mirrors, **never report your issues or make pull requests there.** These are only mirrors and are not monitored for bug reports and pull requests.
+For people viewing, forking, or cloning this repository using its [GitHub](https://github.com/TenSeventy7/ArionAo3) and [Bitbucket](https://bitbucket.org/TenSeventy7/arion-ao3) mirrors, **never report your issues or make pull requests there.** These are only mirrors and are not monitored for bug reports and pull requests.
 Please directly make commits on GitLab so I can merge your commits.

 I haven't implemented a way to actually search and browse AO3 for this app.
 Reasons include AO3's current lack of a proper API and time from my part.